 Liana is working on integrating Cloud Pinyin (the most popular input method in China) on ibus-libpinyin.
 For her, GSoC is being an enjoyable learning process full of challenges.
 With the help of her mentors she has learnt about autotools and she builds now her code without graphical build tools. 💪 For the few more weeks, she plans to learn about algorithmics that are useful for the project and, after finish the coding part, she would like to go deeper in the fundamentals of compiling.
 Read it from her owns word in her blog post:

 Matheus is working in Trollolo, a cli-tool which helps teams using Trello to organize their work.
 He has been mainly focused on the restructuring of commands and the incomplete backup feature.
 The discussion with his mentors made him take different implementation paths than the ones he had in mind at the beginning, learning the importance of keeping things simple.
 It has been complicated for Matheus to find time for both the GSoC project and his university duties.
 But he still has some more weeks to implement the more challenging feature, the automation of Trollolo! 💥

 Check his blog post with more details about the project: https://matheussbernardo.me/gsoc/2018/07/08/midterm

 I hope you enjoyed reading about the work and experiences of the openSUSE students and mentors.
 Keep tuned as there are still some more hacking weeks and the students will write a last blog post summarizing their GSoC experience. 😉

-The blog post’s text is licensed under a Creative Commons Attribution 4.0 International License.
+This blog post original version can be found at http://anamaria.martinezgomez.name/2018/09/05/opensuse-asia-summit.html This blog post’s content is licensed under a Creative Commons Attribution 4.0 International License.